-Google Ads has evolved much over the years – from being something that was very manual with a lot of control to something that relies much on machine learning and algorithms.
+Google Ads has evolved much over the years – from being something that was very manual with a lot of control to something that relies much on machine learning and automation.

-While Google is trying to make the UI more accessible I can say that things have gotten a lot more complicated over the years.
+While Google is trying to make “easier”, I can say that things have gotten more complicated.

 New features are constantly added and an inexperienced marketer can easily become tempted to follow the “recommended” options and end up with a disastrous setup that will drain your money faster than you can imagine.